AlexiaChen/awesome-stars/README.md

 - [yetone/openai-translator](https://github.com/yetone/openai-translator) – 基于 ChatGPT API 的划词翻译浏览器插件和跨平台桌面端应用    -    Browser extension and cross-platform desktop application for translation based on ChatGPT API.
 - [adelsz/pgtyped](https://github.com/adelsz/pgtyped) – pgTyped - Typesafe SQL in TypeScript
 - [Nutlope/roomGPT](https://github.com/Nutlope/roomGPT) – Upload a photo of your room to generate your dream room with AI.
-- [anaclumos/bing-chat-for-all-browsers](https://github.com/anaclumos/bing-chat-for-all-browsers) – A simple extension that enables Bing ChatGPT on Chrome and Firefox.
+- [anaclumos/bing-chat-for-all-browsers](https://github.com/anaclumos/bing-chat-for-all-browsers) – ✅ A simple extension that enables Bing ChatGPT on Chrome and Firefox
 - [steven-tey/precedent](https://github.com/steven-tey/precedent) – An opinionated collection of components, hooks, and utilities for your Next.js project.
 - [bestofjs/bestofjs-webui](https://github.com/bestofjs/bestofjs-webui) – :star: A place to find the best components to build amazing web applications.
 The best of JavaScript!
 - [usememos/memos](https://github.com/usememos/memos) – A lightweight, self-hosted memo hub.
 Open Source and Free forever.